leofabri/hassio_appliance-status-monitor/Older Versions Changelog.md

 3. [**Version 2.0.0 of 05/20/2022**](https://github.com/leofabri/hassio_appliance-status-monitor/tree/v2.0.0) - [**MAJOR UPDATE**] Introduces a ton of new features:

-   - **+-FIXED+- some subtle 🐛🐛🐛**: I hate bugs (the coded ones ofc)!
-I did notice some strange and unwanted behavior during some state state transitions.
+   - **+-FIXED+- some subtle 🐛🐛🐛**: I hate bugs (the coded ones of course)!
+I did notice some strange and unwanted behavior during some state transitions.
 V1.0.1 seems to become unreliable when the user manually turns on and off the smart socket.
 This is a fix to that and to other smaller things.

    - **+ADDED+ Low Power Threshold -> job_completed inhibition**: [@siklosi](https://community.home-assistant.io/t/detect-and-monitor-the-status-of-an-appliance-based-on-its-power-consumption-updated-v1-0-1/421670/4?u=leofabri) found that some appliances may intermittently absorb less than the Low Power Threshold, and that causes the automation to act like if multiple jobs were started and finished consecutively.